Clean Hydrogen Production Tax Credit, Explained

 Disclaimer:

-The information in this blog has been provided by Saber Equity, LLC for general information purposes.
+The information in this blog has been provided by S&B for general information purposes.
 It does not constitute legal, accounting, tax or other professional advice or services and is presented without any representation or warranty as to the accuracy or completeness of the information.
 For advice relative to any of the categories stated, recipients should consult their own attorneys, accountants, or other professional advisors.

 [1] IRS Notice 2022-58; irs.gov/pub/irs-drop/n-22-58.pdf